Giving medicine to infants and young children can be hard. Here are some suggestions and safety tips that may make giving medicine easier.

 - Never call medicine "candy."
 Call it medicine.

 A Positive Approach

-Safety Tips for Infants (Newborn to One Year Old)
+How to Give to Infants (Newborn to One Year Old)

-- Do not squirt medicine directly at the back of the baby's throat.
-This may cause your child to choke.
+- Draw up the correct amount of medicine into an oral syringe (a syringe without a needle).
+Let your infant suck the medicine out of the syringe.
+Do not squirt medicine directly at the back of the baby's throat.
+This may cause them to choke.

-Giving Medicine to a Child 1 Year and Older
+How to Give to a Child 1 Year and Older

 Your attitude toward giving medicine is especially important with young children.
 These are some ways to give medicine.
 Try one that you think will work with your child.
-If that method does not work, try another one.
+If one method does not work, try another one.

-- Try mixing the medicine with a small amount of soft foods like ice cream, pudding, or jelly.
+- Check with your doctor, health care provider, or pharmacist before crushing medicines and mixing them in soft food, like ice cream, pudding, or applesauce.
 Do not use foods your child must have, such as meat or vegetables.

 - Try mixing the medicine with small amounts of food that have a strong flavor.
 This helps hide the taste of the medicine.
 Mixing with sweet or cold foods may also help.

 - Some medicines can be put in a small amount of juice or sugar water.
 Mix the medicine with a small amount (1 to 2 teaspoons) or juice or sweetened water.
 Give with a spoon or let your child drink it.
 Do not put medicine in a full cup in case your child does not drink very much.
 Follow the instructions from your child's doctor, health care provider, or pharmacist.